samcarey/bad-spaceship/docs/README.md

+# Introduction

+Bad Spaceship is a game in development by [nobo.games](http://www.nobo.games).

 # Game Mechanics

-Bad Spaceship is a game.

 ## Stages